siduction/siduction-btrfs/README.md

 --------

-# EN
+## EN

-## Description
+### Description

-Improves the menu after a rollback using snapper or manual change of the Btrfs default subvolume.
-The default boot entry points to the new default subvolume with the kernels present.
+The standard boot entry boots into the rollback target after a rollback with snapper.
+The subvolume is specified in the title of the boot menu.
+Improves the description of APT pre- and postsnapshot in the list output by Snapper.

 The functionality of [grub-btrfs](https://github.com/Antynea/grub-btrfs) remains unaffected.

-This project may be of interest for other debin based OS.

 **Issues with GRUB that have been worked on:**
-+ The default boot entry always points to the "/@" subvolume using "rootflags=".
++ The standard boot entry is not adjusted after a rollback.
-+ For kernel and initrd, the subvolume that was booted into is always used, not the Btrfs default subvolume.
-+ The boot target is not clear from the title.
++ The file /boot/grub/grub.cfg in the rollback target is not adjusted.
++ GRUB continues to read the /boot/grub/grub.cfg file from the subvolume from
+  which it read the file before the rollback.
+The rollback target can only be
+  booted via the menu of the *grub-btrfs* extension.

 **Issues with systemd-boot that have been worked on:**
 + After a rollback, systemd-boot does not create any menu entries for the rollback target.
 + The default boot target also remains unchanged.
-+ If r/w snapshots are deleted, the corresponding entries remain in the boot menu.
++ The boot entries of deleted r/w snapshots entries remain in the boot menu.

 **Issues with description of apt actions in snapper:**
-+ snapper always only displays 'APT' in the description of the snapshots.
++ Snapper always only displays 'apt' in the description of the snapshots.
   Regardless of which apt action was executed.

 Be sure to read the Info.md file before testing.

 --------

-# DE
+## DE

-## Beschreibung
+### Beschreibung

-Verbessert das Grub Menü nach einem Rollback mittels snapper oder manueller Änderung des Btrfs default Subvolumens.
-Der Standard Booteintrag zeigt auf das neue default Subvolumen mit den dort vonhandenen Kerneln.
+Der Standardbooteintrag bootet nach einem Rollback mit Snapper in das Rollbackziel.
+Im Titel des Bootmenüs wird das Subvolumen angegeben.
+Verbessert die Beschreibung von APT Pre- und Postsnapshot in der durch Snapper
+ausgegebenen Liste.

 Die Funktionalität von [grub-btrfs](https://github.com/Antynea/grub-btrfs) bleibt unberührt.

-Dieses Projekt kann für andere Debin basierte OS von Interesse sein.

 **Probleme mit GRUB, die bearbeitet wurden:**
-+ Der Standard Booteintrag zeigt mittels "rootflags=" immer auf das "/@" Subvolumen.
-+ Für Kernel und initrd wird immer das Subvolumen verwendet, in das gebootet wurde, nicht das Btrfs default Subvolumen.
-+ Aus dem Titel geht das Bootziel nicht hervor.
++ Nach einem Rollback wird der Standardbooteintrag nicht angepasst.
++ Die Datei /boot/grub/grub.cfg im Rollbackziel wird nicht angepasst.
++ GRUB liest die Datei /boot/grub/grub.cfg weiterhin aus dem Subvolumen, aus dem
+  es die Datei vor dem Rollback las.
+Das booten des Rollbackziels ist nur über
+  das Menü der Erweiterung *grub-btrfs* möglich.

 **Probleme mit systemd-boot, die bearbeitet wurden:**
 + Nach einem Rollback erstellt systemd-boot keine Menüeinträge für das Rollbackziel.
 + Auch das Standard Bootziel bleibt unverändert.
-+ Werden r/w snapshots gelöscht, verbleiben die korrespondierenden Einträge im Bootmenü.
++ Von gelöschten r/w Snapshots verbleiben die Booteinträge im Menü.

-**Probleme mit Beschreibung von apt-Aktionen in snapper:**
+**Probleme mit der Beschreibung von apt Aktionen in snapper:**
-+ snapper gibt in der Beschreibung der Snapshots immer 'APT' aus.
-Gleichgültig, welche apt-Aktion ausgeführt wurde.
++ Snapper gibt in der Beschreibung der Snapshots immer 'apt' aus.
+Gleichgültig
+  welche apt Aktion ausgeführt wurde.

 Vor dem Test bitte unbedingt die Datei Info.md lesen.